WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Tor

-Tor (The Onion Routing) is free and open-source software for enabling anonymous communication.
+Tor (The Onion Router) is free and open-source software for enabling anonymous communication.
 It is widely used by Wasabi.
 Read more: [How does Tor protect my network level privacy?](/FAQ/FAQ-GeneralBitcoinPrivacy.md#how-does-tor-protect-my-network-level-privacy)
 :::